Getting around New York

 Staten Island Ferry

-For travel to Staten Island, a free ferry departs every 30 minutes.
+If you are traveling to Staten Island, there is a free ferry that departs every 30 minutes.

 You should take the cruise even if you don't plan to visit Staten Island.
 It sails alongside the Statue of Liberty and offers not only a beautiful view of the statue, but especially of all of Downtown Manhattan.